AndryOliinyk/Programmerstasken/README.md

 when I will make it optimal in processing time =)

 Alternatively, can implement multithreading at the time of the data loop analysis (line 50 in Programmerstasken.java), but this also needs to be further tested for speed.
-Therefore, without a guarantee of performance, I have not yet included in the version 0.1
+Therefore, without a guarantee of performance, I have not  included it in the version 0.1 yet.